Skip Breadcrumb Links

 Regular Foster Care

-Most children that come into the care of Children’s Aid Societies are placed in what is called ‘regular foster care’.
+Children in Children's Aid Societies' care are placed in 'regular foster care.'
 In this model of care, a child is placed within an approved foster family that will provide for their day-to-day needs in a family setting.
-In this way, the child will have a stable home while their long-term plans are made.
-Most children will go back to live with their own families after staying with their foster family for a period of time.
+This way, the child will have a stable home while their long-term plans are made.
+Most children will go back to live with their own families after staying with their foster families for a period of time.
 Other children will remain with a foster family until they are either adopted or have reached the age of 18 and can live independently.

-The Parent Model of care is offered in some regions specifically for adolescents.
-Foster parents in this type of program foster in a home owned by the local Children’s Aid Society.
-This program provides care for up to three youth.
-The CAS will provide a staff-supported, family-based environment for adolescents where they can work on life skills to prepare them for their permanent plan after they leave the foster care system.
+The Parent Model of Care is offered in some regions specifically for adolescents.
+Foster parents in this program foster in a home owned by the local Children's Aid Society.
+This program provides care for up to three youths.
+The CAS will provide a staff-supported, family-based environment for adolescents to work on life skills to prepare them for their permanent plan after leaving the foster care system.

 Relief or Respite Care

-Respite or relief care homes generally support other foster parents for weekends or on a short-term basis; for instance when travelling together isn’t possible because of restrictions of the placement child or many other reasons.
+Respite or relief care homes generally support other foster parents for weekends or on a short-term basis; for instance, when travelling together isn't possible because of restrictions of the placement child or many different reasons.

 Foster families that act as Receiving Homes provide emergency placements for school-aged children and usually for no more than 30 days.

-Customary care is a culturally appropriate placement option within the child’s community.
-It respects the values and traditions of First Nation, Métis, and Inuit children who are not able to remain with their immediate family.
-There are formal and traditional care agreements depending on the needs of the child and the community supports available where they are from.
+Customary care is a culturally appropriate placement option within the child's community.
+It respects the values and traditions of First Nation, Métis, and Inuit children who cannot remain with their immediate families.
+There are formal and traditional care agreements depending on the child's needs and the community supports available where they are from.

 Kinship home care is typically provided by someone the child is familiar with.
-The caregiver would typically be a relative, community member or a friend of the child’s family.
+The caregiver would generally be a relative, community member or a friend of the child's family.